Saving Chilli Pepper Seeds

 It's also recommended to keep a logbook or a spreadsheet containing the name of each variety, along with where the seeds came from and the year in which you purchased, acquired or saved them in.
 Personally, I use a spreadsheet for this purpose.
 It lists the name of each variety I have, along with the species, seed quantity, fruit colour, country of origin, year(s) in which they were purchased, acquired or saved and a section where I can add additional notes about any given variety.
 At the bottom of the spreadsheet I have a section which lists the number of varieties I have per species, the total number of seeds in my seed box (yes, I count all seeds before adding them to my collection), maximum and minimum values of the entire collection and a section showing the date in which the spreadsheet was last updated.
 I always update the spreadsheet after adding or removing seeds from my collection, and by doing so I always know what's in my seed box without having to unnecessarily open it.

-Whether it be a JalapeƱo, Bell Pepper, Habanero or Rocoto, by following the above steps you can ensure that your sweet pepper and chilli pepper seeds will remain true to type and viable for many years.
+Whether it be a JalapeƱo, Bell Pepper, Habanero or Rocoto, by following the above steps you can ensure that your sweet pepper and chilli pepper seeds will remain true to type and viable for several years.
 When stored correctly, pepper seeds can remain viable for many years.
 I once germinated some Orange Habanero seeds that were over 10 years old!
 Some sources claim that pepper seeds can remain viable for up to 20 years when stored under proper conditions.
 However, under the storage conditions used by the average chilli grower it's best to aim for a turnover rate of about three to four years.
-I normally keep pepper seeds for about four years and then save new ones.
+I normally keep pepper seeds for about three years and then save new ones.